MODELING the BC&G in S (1:64) Scale

 BC&G Caboose C-1

 This model of C-1 was built from a Lake Junction Models kit.
-The model was painted to match C-1 the way she appeared in the 1962 photo above, lightly weathered with chalk.
+The model was painted to match C-1 the way she appeared in the 1962 and was lightly weathered with chalk.

 This model of crane X-5 was scratchbuilt from styrene, brass, cardstock and scrapbox parts with a few cast details, like the generator on the roof, thrown in.
 The crane swivels on the chassis which started as an American Flyer caboose chassis.